chandrakanth-1234/c-programs/pointers.md

     printf("Size of double pointer  = %lu bytes\n", sizeof(p4));
 }
 ```
-## Write a program to print size of pointer variables and size of values Dereferenced by them.
+## 3)Write a program to print size of pointer variables and size of values Dereferenced by them.
 ```c
 #include <stdio.h>
 int main() {